DIGEST - FIRST PART:

 This message was based on a new theology,

-According to which God was described as a lover,
+according to which God was described as a lover,

 and which expressed itself mainly in the Midrash to the Song of Songs.